persapiens/Course/HW/HW0.md

 opunit profile CSC-DevOps/profile:519.yml
 ```

-Include screenshot of command output in your submission.
+Document passing checks in your screencast (see below).

 ### Classroom exercises (30)